 Over the last decades, the European Union has been a committed partner supporting Vietnam's integration into the global economy.
 Continuous assistance from the EU complemented the successful implementation of the market oriented reform policies known as Ðổi Mới in 1986 and has led to Vietnam's remarkable economic progress.
 Vietnam with improved living standards has left behind its status as one of the least developed countries in the world.
-With an average per capita income of US$ 2215, Vietnam is now classified as a lower middle-income country.
+With an average per capita income of US$ 2566, Vietnam is now a lower middle-income country.

 The European Commission represents the EU as a whole on trade policy issues, in close consultation with EU Member States.
 Regular meetings between the Economic and Commercial Counsellors of all EU missions and the EU Delegation to Vietnam ensure a vital exchange on issues of importance.
 In addition, the EU Delegation also regularly seeks views of European business, represented by the European Chamber of Commerce.

 Moreover, as part of the European Market Access partnership, the European Market Access Team for Vietnam was established in 2008.
 This serves as a forum for discussions between the business community, Member States Trade Counsellors and the EU Delegation in Vietnam aiming at addressing market access barriers in a more systematic and effective manner.